google/jni-bind/README.md

 jni::GlobalObject global_obj_1 {PromoteToGlobal{}, obj2}; // obj2 will be promoted.
 jni::GlobalObject global_obj_2 {AdoptGlobal{}, obj3}; // obj3 will *not* be promoted.
 ```
+  When using a jobject you may add `NewRef{}` which creates a new local reference, or `AdoptLocal{}` which takes full ownership.

+*Because JNI objects passed to native should never be deleted, `NewRef` is used by default (so that `LocalObject` may always call delete).
+A non-deleting `FastLocal` that does not delete may be added in the future.
+In general you shouldn't need to worry about this.*

 [Sample C++](javatests/com/jnibind/test/context_test_jni.cc), [Sample Java](javatests/com/jnibind/test/ContextTest.java)